 Hi there, I am Hege, the founder of the travel blog The World By Hege!

-Four years ago in 2019 I visited Cuba for the first time on a long solo journey, stayed much longer than I had planned – and my heart kind of never left.
-Finally, in January 2021, I took the step and “moved” here, as in, set up base when possible!
+Four years ago in 2019, I visited Cuba for the first time on a long solo journey; I stayed much longer than I had planned – and my heart kind of never left.
+Finally, in January 2021, I took the step and “moved” here, as in setting up my base when possible!

-I have been traveling the Caribbean full-time for over two years while expanding my skills and knowledge about Caribbean travel, and every experience I have, good or bad, I am sharing with you here for your inspiration and exciting travel planning!
+Now I have been traveling the Caribbean full-time for almost three years while expanding my skills and knowledge about Caribbean travel.
+Every experience I have, good or bad, I am sharing with you here for your inspiration and exciting travel planning!